 Endotracheal intubation is the placement of a tube into the trachea to maintain a patent airway in those who are unconscious or unable to maintain their airway for other reasons.
 Compared to the use of pharyngeal airways (oropharyngeal or nasopharyngeal), benefits of an endotracheal airway include:

 - Protection against aspiration and gastric insufflation.

 - More effective ventilation and oxygenation.

 - Facilitation of suctioning.

 - Delivery of anaesthetic and other drugs via the endotracheal tube (ETT).

 Previously restricted to the anaesthetic and operating rooms, advances such as rapid sequence induction (RSI) have meant that intubation is often performed in emergency or pre-hospital settings.
-These situations are by their nature high-risk and there is some evidence that pre-hospital endotracheal intubation in adult major trauma patients with head injury actually increases mortality[2, 3].
-Similarly, there is evidence that the use of advanced airway management in the setting of an out-of-hospital cardiac arrest is associated with adverse outcomes.
-Many confounding variables exist - experience levels, lack of monitoring equipment, difficulties pre-oxygenating patients, etc - and the studies are retrospective; however, benefit should not be assumed.
+These situations are by their nature high-risk and there is evidence that pre-hospital endotracheal intubation is not superior to other means of airway management.[1, 2] Many confounding variables exist - experience levels, lack of monitoring equipment, difficulties pre-oxygenating patients, etc - and the studies are retrospective; however, benefit should not be assumed.

 Intubation is a technique that requires training, experience and regular updating to maintain competence.
 Anyone attempting it should also be capable of managing any complications that arise.
 GPs will vary in their ability.
 Some will have developed a special interest during hospital training and gained postgraduate qualifications; they may even perform regular anaesthetic lists.
 Others will have an interest in pre-hospital and emergency care and may be involved in BASICS or ATLS to maintain relevant skills.
 The key principle is not to act beyond your personal level of competence.